 Having a systematic way to report issues or abnormal performance will ensure that anyone performing inspections will be monitoring the proper areas that can cause potential issues.
 More importantly, it will help to track budding defects in the system’s operation so small anomalies can be caught and quickly resolved.

 Problems are usually reported in one of two different manners.
 Either by your maintenance staff that can report a problem through your CMMS’s mobile app.
-Or by non-maintenance staff which can report a problem through a Work Request portal.
+Or by non-maintenance staff who can report a problem through a Work Request portal.

-Each time an inspection takes place, anyone performing the inspection should record critical data like date, time, temperature and pressure levels or any other critical information that determines the state of the asset in question.
+Each time an inspection takes place, anyone performing the inspection should record critical data like date, time, temperature and pressure levels, or any other critical information that determines the state of the asset in question.

 Depending on the type of asset this information could prove extremely beneficial in the future.